selenemgr/selenemgr/README.md

 ## 🌹 About Me
 - Software Developer student from Centennial College focused on Back-end development. 💻
 - Always looking for new challenges to learn everyday. 🧩
-- Favorite programming language is C#/.NET
 - Great logical thinking, Organized, Hard Worker and Friendly. 💌
+- Specialized in OOP and TDD. 🧮
 - Love Videogames and Fashion. 🎮

 ## 🛠 Skills